cthiebaud/openmozart.net/README.md

 719 permutations of the name "MOZART" colored in such a way as to form the famous portrait by [Joseph Lange](https://en.wikipedia.org/wiki/Joseph_Lange).

-Permutations are randomly sorted and the order will change with each refresh of the page.
+Permutations are randomly sorted and the order changes with each refresh of the page.

 The name "MOZART" itself (kind of identity permutation) is replaced by "∅∅∅∅∅∅"